-If you've watched any of the cooking shows on TV (guilty as charged!), you know that olive oil is at the heart of most healthy recipes.
+If you've watched any cooking shows on TV (guilty as charged!), you know that olive oil is at the heart of most healthy recipes.
 It particularly became a big trend when popular chefs were seen using it.
 We know olive oil has been used for centuries in the Mediterranean region due to its benefits in cooking and topical application.
-If you're anything like me, you watch all the shows and cook nothing!
-The bottle of olive oil on my kitchen counter has more beauty applications than edible ones.
-If you're wondering what type of olive oil to buy and how to use it for your body, hair and skin... keep reading!
+But, if you're anything like me, you only watch all the shows and cook nothing!
+And, believe it or not, olive oil has more beauty applications than edible ones.
+So, if you're wondering what type of olive oil to buy and how to use it for your body, hair and skin... keep reading!

-Broadly, there are two types of Olive Oil that can be used for cooking and topical application:
+Broadly, there are five types of olive oil that can be used for cooking and topical application:

 One of the purest and most expensive olive oils in the market, this one can be used for cooking as well as topical application.
-It is extracted by a cold process method, making it pure and expensive too.
-Since this oil has been extracted from the cold press method, it has a low burning point, so it's best used for light cooking on a low flame.
+It is extracted by a cold process method, which is what makes it pure and expensive.
+Since this oil has been extracted using the cold press method, it has a low burning point, so it's best used for light cooking on a low flame.

-This is the most popular version of olive oil in the market because it is more suitable for everyday cooking and it is more affordable too.
-It is not extracted by the cold press method so you are not going to be able to reap the benefits of that, however, since this has a high burning point - this type of olive oil is more beneficial for day to day cooking.
+This is the most popular version of olive oil in the market because it is more suitable for everyday cooking, and it’s more affordable too.
+It is not extracted by the cold press method so you are not going to be able to reap the benefits of that, however, since this has a high burning point - this type of olive oil is more beneficial for day-to-day cooking.

 Often referred to as 'liquid gold' in ancient times, the inclusion of this oil in your diet has innumerable health benefits that go way beyond enhancing your skin and hair!

 Adding olive oil to your diet can help control your blood sugar levels.
-Olive oil is rich in mono and polysaturated fats that help prevent and control diabetes in the long run.
+Olive oil is rich in mono and polyunsaturated fats that help prevent, and control, diabetes in the long run.

 Olive oil is a superfood that's rich in all the good healthy fat your body needs.
-It helps your skin, hair and your body.
-Research shows that a Mediterranean rich diet consisting of 2-3 tablespoons of olive oil on a daily basis results in weight loss and overall well being.
+It helps your skin, hair, and your body.
+Research shows that a Mediterranean-rich diet consisting of 2 to 3 tablespoons of olive oil on a daily basis results in weight loss and overall well being.

 Olive oil increases the levels of serotonin, the chemical in the brain that affects your mood.
-The increased secretion of serotonin caused by the olive oil is similar to that given by anti-depressants thus making it one of the healthiest choices in treating your overall well being.
-While olive oil may not be the only thing that helps, it's definitely worth a shot given the long term benefits.
+The increased secretion of serotonin caused by olive oil is similar to that given by antidepressants, thus making it one of the healthiest choices in treating your overall well-being.
+While olive oil may not be the only thing that helps, it's definitely worth a shot given its long-term benefits.

-Olive oil contains (the maximum amount) 75-80% of monounsaturated fat which helps build good cholesterol and HDL in the body.
+Olive oil contains (the maximum amount) 75 to 80% of monounsaturated fat which helps build good cholesterol and HDL in the body.
 Olive oil contains minimum levels of saturated and polyunsaturated fats, this, in turn, helps control your cholesterol levels.
-Research shows that those maintaining a Mediterranean rich diet had significantly lower rates of heart disease.
+Research shows that those maintaining a Mediterranean-rich diet had significantly lower rates of heart disease.

-Olive oil rich in vitamins, including A, D, and K, as well as vitamin E and antioxidants.
+Olive oil is rich in vitamins, including A, D, and K, as well as vitamin E and antioxidants.
 Studies show that it might help prevent or reverse damage from cancer-causing ultraviolet radiation.
-It has a high concentration of squalene as compared to the other types of fats and oils.
+It has a high concentration of squalene as compared to other types of fats and oils.
 The squalene is what gives olive oil the extra antioxidant boost.
 It moisturises your skin and fights acne-causing bacteria.
-The high levels of vitamins present in this magical elixir also boost it's anti ageing and skin healing properties making it absolutely a boon for people suffering from acne, blemishes, dry skin, wrinkles and uneven skin.
+The high levels of vitamins present in this magical elixir also boost its anti aging and skin healing properties making it absolutely a boon for people suffering from acne, blemishes, dry skin, wrinkles, and uneven skin.

-Any beauty maven will give you this advice, use extra virgin olive oil as a make-up remover.
+Any beauty maven will give you this advice, use extra virgin olive oil as a makeup remover.
 Take a teaspoon on your palms or on a cotton pad and use it to remove make-up.
-It breaks down even the most stubborn waterproof make-up.
+It breaks down even the most stubborn waterproof makeup.
 If you are using your palms, massage the olive oil on your face for a few minutes and rinse off using a mild cleanser and some warm water.
-It will deep cleanse your skin of all the impurities while leaving your skin supple.
+It will deep-cleanse your skin of all the impurities, and leave your skin feeling supple.

 A few tablespoons of olive oil mixed with some brown sugar and coffee powder makes a wonderfully refreshing body scrub.
 You can even use this to exfoliate your face and lips.

-Generously slather on olive oil on your legs and give your feet a good massage.
+Generously slather on olive oil on your feet and give them a good massage.
 Wear some socks and go to bed.
 Your feet will be nourished and supple the next morning.
 Do this a couple of times and see the dry, cracked heels fade away.

 If your cuticles are in need of some TLC, take a few drops of olive oil and massage them into your cuticles.
 It will nourish and repair the cuticle and boost nail growth!